amanadhav/amanadhav/README.md

 ---

-## 👋 Hey, I'm Aman
+## 👋 hey, I'm Aman

-SWE @ **ASU Enterprise Technology** · CS undergrad @ **Arizona State University** (Dec 2026) · GPA 3.81

-I build real things — AWS Lambdas, AI tutoring platforms, and hackathon winners.
-I'm on the Integration & APIs team at ASU ET by day, and shipping side projects by night.
+CS undergrad at ASU (Dec 2026) working as a SWE on the Integration & APIs team at ASU Enterprise Technology.
+I build things with Python, AWS, and whatever AI model is interesting that week.

-- 🏆 **Kiro Spark Challenge Winner** — AllVoice · Best in Story · Grand Prize Runner-Up · $1,500 prize (50 ASU teams)
+- 🏆 won the Kiro Spark Challenge with AllVoice - Best in Story, Grand Prize runner-up, $1,500 (out of 50 ASU teams)
-- 🤖 Currently building **MyEdMaster** — an AI-powered Algebra 1 tutoring platform (capstone)
+- 🤖 currently finishing MyEdMaster, an AI Algebra 1 tutoring app for my capstone
-- ☁️ Day job: Python Lambdas · Terraform · AWS · Salesforce integrations · Jenkins CI/CD
+- ☁️ day job is Python Lambdas, Terraform, Salesforce integrations, Jenkins CI/CD
-- 🎓 Teaching Assistant — MAT 210 & MAT 242 @ ASU
+- 🎓 TA for MAT 210 and MAT 242 at ASU
-- 🌱 Deep into LLMs, NLP, and whatever's next in AI
+- 🌱 into LLMs and NLP - always have something half-built on the side

 ---

-## 🛠️ Tech Stack
+## 🛠️ tech stack

-**Languages**
+**languages**

 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat-square&logo=javascript&logoColor=black)